lidofinance/docs/docs/integrations/aave/aip.md

 Lido was [announced](https://blog.lido.fi/how-lido-works/) in November 2020.
 The testnet was released in late November.

-Lido today has 3 products (stETH, stSOL, bLuna) managed by 4 teams in separate organizations.
+Lido today has 2 products (stETH, stSOL) managed by teams in separate organizations.
 Across these products is a multi billion dollar TVL and has pushed Lido to #6 on [DeFi Llama rankings](https://defillama.com/protocol/lido). stETH has also been accepted as part of Nexus Mutual’s treasury as part of their [risk management strategy](https://forum.nexusmutual.io/t/proposal-increase-the-allocation-of-the-capital-pool-to-steth/641).

 Lido has begun the process to move over to a fully non-custodial solution.
 Details can be found here: [Withdrawal Credentials in Lido](https://blog.lido.fi/withdrawal-credentials-in-lido/).